PuTTY is a lightweight SSH client for Windows.

 Click OK to save configuration or Connect to save and connect at once.

-Math VPN uses OpenVPN technology.
+VPN type: OpenVPN

 If you have Math Dept. user account (also known as “gauss” account), you also have a corresponding email account.